Spend the night on Canada’s historic canals!

 It takes just over a week to travel the length of this national historic site by boat, passing through 36 conventional locks, two sets of flight locks, two of the world’s highest hydraulic lift locks and a marine railway.
 Boaters are free to embark from any point along the route, taking a leisurely trip or a short visit on what National Geographic called “one of the finest interconnected systems of navigation in the world”.

-All lockstations and many swing bridge stations offer mooring and boater camping, drinking water and washroom facilities, first aid, picnic areas and abundant parkland.
+Services: All locks stations and many swing bridge stations offer mooring and boater camping, drinking water and washroom facilities, first aid, picnic areas and abundant parkland.

 Select lockstations offer oTENTik overnight accommodations, shore power and water hook-up for vessels, showers, fire pits, visitor centres, canoe docks for low entry, and the following items for purchase: firewood, ice, nautical charts, souvenirs and Parks Canada merchandise.